-- c) When separate facilities do not exist for both male and female participants: - i.
-Players shall dress, undress and shower in shifts while maintaining the minimum dress code noted above. - Players of the under-represented gender shall be granted access to the shower facilities ii. after the balance of the team. - d) It is the responsibility of the team to ensure that these guidelines are followed.
+- c) When separate facilities do not exist for both male and female participants: - Players shall dress, undress and shower in shifts while maintaining the minimum dress code i. noted above. - ii.
+Players of the under-represented gender shall be granted access to the shower facilities after the balance of the team. - d) It is the responsibility of the team to ensure that these guidelines are followed.